neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 Alternatively you can keep working with the Quiz App you built in Recap Project 1.

+🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your repository's documentation `(https://github.com/neuefische/[your-cohort-name]/blob/main/docs/github-pages.md)` for detailed instructions.
+In the URL replace `[your-cohort-name]` with your cohort's designated name.

 ## Tasks

 ### 1. Toggle functionality